-During the year under review, there has been no change in the composition of the Audit committee.
-As on March 31, 2022 the Audit Committee comprises of 4 members viz.
+During the year under review, there has been no change in the composition of the Audit Committee.
+As on 31st March, 2023, the Audit Committee comprises of 4 Directors/ Members viz.
 Mr. Ambarish R. Sodha, Independent Director as Chairman, Mr. Govind Prasad Agrawal, Ms. Smita Kulkarni, Independent Directors and Mr. S. K Agrawal, Non-Executive Non-Independent Director.
-More details on the Audit Committee are given in Corporate Governance Report.
+More details on Audit Committee are given in Corporate Governance Report.
 All the recommendations made by the Audit Committee during the year under review were accepted by the Board.